Harrindy/VCMforPB/README.md

         source("Functions.R")

-The "VCM.cpp" file will be sourced in "Function.R".
+The "VCM.cpp" file is sourced in "Function.R" automatically.
 Now you are ready to fit our varying-coefficient model.

 ## When indiviudal-level biomonitoring is used